 - £585m worth of investments into their stores

-These are the areas which convenience stores invested in (for those investing)::
+For those investing these are the areas in which convenience stores invested in:

 - Refrigeration - 42%